fureyc/municipal-water-demand-forecasting/README.md

 The current point-forecasting and probabilistic-forecasting analyses are complete.

-The April 2025–March 2026 period has now been used for the final point-forecasting evaluation and, after all probabilistic modeling and calibration choices were fixed, for a separate final out-of-sample probabilistic evaluation.
-It will not be reused for additional feature selection, hyperparameter tuning, calibration-method selection or model comparison.
+The April 2025–March 2026 period has now been used for the final forecasting evaluation and, after all probabilistic modeling and calibration choices were fixed, for a separate final out-of-sample probabilistic evaluation.

 Potential extensions include: